 Red LED light is a great help against rosacea as well.
 LED light helps against in inflammation.
 And if you want the nerd’s explanation, it’s all about something called TNF-a.
 TNF-a (tumor necrosis factor) stimulates many of the cytokines and enzymes involved in the inflammatory process and in the tissue destruction caused by rosacea.
 Therefore, decreasing TNF-a levels should theoretically help.
 I have seen references to studies demonstrating that low-level light therapy (LED) reduces levels of TNF-a.
 I have also read that rosaceans have a reduced capacity to counter the negative effects of reactive oxygen species (ROS), increasing levels of superoxide dismutase (SOD).
 LED may increase levels of SOD.

-So make a grab for your Truth Renew ($109 in the shop) or Baby Quasar.
+So make a grab for your Truth Renew ($109) or Baby Quasar.
 And if you have your own favorite potion for sensitive skin, use it during your LED sessions.

 Vitamin D may also help keep rosacea tamed and I take a daily vitamin D supplement by Suntegrity that is also brimming with antioxidants ($29 in the TIA shop).
 In 2007, Dr Richard Gallo of the University of California discovered that peptides known as cathelicidins and the proteolytic enzymes that activate cathelicidins in the skin are abnormal in patients with rosacea.
 And then a study in Belgium of all the research in the last couple of years has made a connection between the regulation of cathelicidins and vitamin D.